Armenia, Colombia: Geography

-The city of Armenia is located 290 kilometers west of Bogotá at a height of 1,483 m., Geographical coordinates, the following: 4.3270° north latitude 75.4120° west longitude.
+The city of Armenia is located 290 kilometers west of Bogotá at a height of 1,483 m.
+Geographical coordinates are the following: 4.3270° north latitude 75.4120° west longitude.

 It has an area of 121 km².
 It limits the north with the municipalities of Circasia and Salento, west to the town of Montenegro, east to the town of Calarcá and south with the municipality of La Tebaida.

-Armenia is situated close to the center Cordillera about 35 km from the top of the line.
+Armenia is situated close to the center of Cordillera about 35 km from the top of the line.

 The climate of the city of Armenia is varied, the average temperature ranges between 16–23 °C.

+Climate

 Economy

 Armenia is often referred to as "Ciudad Milagro" (Miracle City) due to its fast urban growth and development.
 The city center includes a nine block pedestrian walkway, lined by shops and restaurants, through the center of the city and connecting two of the city's plazas.
 The local economy main trade is still based on the production of coffee, plantains, and bananas.

 To the south of the city as it gets closer to sea level, the temperature favors not only Quindío's agricultural economy, but a renewed tourist industry in the shape of villas for rent, theme parks, eco-hotels and family day leisure centers, not excluding all-time favorites like local cuisine restaurants, exhibition centers and country clubs specializing in fishing, tennis, golf, cart racing and other sports.
 Many traditional plantations still exist in the surrounding area and many offer bed and breakfast accommodation and "ecotourism" packages.
-The city has a modern international airport El Edén International Airport with daily links to Bogotá, Cartagena de Indias, Medellín, Panama City and Fort Lauderdale which make the city a convenient choice for conferences, meetings, business and social events.
+The city has a modern international airport El Edén International Airport with daily links to Bogotá, Cartagena de Indias, Medellín, Panama City and Fort Lauderdale, which make the city a convenient choice for conferences, meetings, business and social events.